-- 1. Be 18 years of age; - Have a residential address (P.O. box information may be included for mailing purposes).
-Note: Those that live in rural areas that do not have a residential address (i.e. home located on a reservation) may provide detailed, written directions to the physical location of the home. - 3.
-The provider must live in the home where care is provided; - 4.
+- 1. Be 18 years of age; - 2.
+Have a residential address (P.O. box information may be included formailing purposes).
+Note: Those that live in rural areas that do not have a residential address (i.e. home located on a reservation) may provide detailed, written directions to the physical location of the home; - 3.
+Live in the home where care is provided; - 4.
 Receive a satisfactory health/sanitation inspection report from the local health department or its officially designated representative on an annual basis; - 5.
 Receive a satisfactory fire/safety inspection from the local fire department or its officially designated representative on an annual basis; - 6.
 Have a current and valid fingerprint card or have submitted an application for one;